 Several headwinds face truck capacity.
 An oversupplied truck market and cost inflation, including a jump in insurance premiums, led to a high number of carrier bankruptcies and a low level of new truck orders in 2019.

 While new truck orders have improved recently, many don’t believe they are keeping pace with replacement as banks have tightened lending requirements for many carriers.
 Net Class 8 truck orders were 19,400 in August, according to ACT Research, 5% lower than July but 74% higher year-over-year.
-This was the third time since December monthly orders were near 20,000 units, a level seen by most as the minimum required to replace retiring equipment and keep the entire industry fleet from declining.
+This was the third time since December that monthly orders were near 20,000 units, a level seen by most as the minimum required to replace retiring equipment and keep the entire industry fleet from declining.

 At a forecasting webinar last week, ACT Research said it expects orders to ramp further as truck buying enters a seasonally strong point in the year.
 “July and August were the two best months since the fourth quarter of 2019,” said Kenny Vieth, ACT Research president and senior analyst.
 “We should be seeing [monthly] orders in the fourth quarter in the 25,000-26,000 average.”